|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 1st Lt.
-Michael J. Carter, O-727403 (MIA / KIA) CA
+Michael J. Carter, O-727403 (MIA / KIA) Los Angeles, CA

 Crashed February 4, 1943

 On February 4, 1943 took off from Fighter 2 (Kukum) on Guadalcanal piloted by 1st Lt.
-Michael J. Carter (assigned 44th Fighter Squadron) on a mission to escort SBD Dauntless dive bombers.
+Michael J. Carter (assigned to the 44th Fighter Squadron) on a mission to escort SBD Dauntless dive bombers on a mission against Japanese destroyers north of New Georgia.
 The weather was clear with good visibility.

-Missing Air Crew Report 610 (MACR 610) pilot Carter created September 11, 1943
+Missing Air Crew Report 610 (MACR 610) created September 11, 1943

 Missing Air Crew Report 611 (MACR 611) pilot Johnson was created created September 11, 1943 (with map circa June 1943 indicating the approximate loss locations of 1.
 Morrissey, 2.
 Johnson, 3.
 Sooter and 4.
 Carter)

 The Los Angeles Times "Loyola Football Star Missing on Air Raid" April 15, 1943